Aditya6697/Healthcare-Facility-Analytics-Dashboard/README.md

 # Healthcare-Facility-Analytics-Dashboard
-A detailed analysis of the healthcare facilities of Canada using Power BI focusing on:
+A detailed analysis of the healthcare facilities of the Atlantic provinces in Canada using Power BI focusing on:
   1. The number and type of facilities currently present in Canada.
   2. Emergency department visits.
   3. Main problems suffered by paitents.